CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 1.15: Harden the Windows 10 VM by Restricting the Source IP Addresses that can Connect to it via RDP </h3>

-- Once the VM is created, navigate to its Network settings select the RDP rule configured in its Network Security Group ruleset.
+- Once the VM is created, navigate to its Network settings and select the RDP rule configured in its Network Security Group ruleset.
   - Change the allowed source IP addresses from any to "My IP address" to restrict the RDP connection to only originate from your current IP address
   - Or you could select "IP Addresses" and specify an IP address(es) that you would like to connect from.